 The origin of the goat population on this island has often been associated with the expeditions of Captain James Cook.
 Historical records indicate that goats were released by Cook on the island in 1777.
 According to local lore, the present goats are directly descended from the original ones brought by the British explorers.
-The goats are thought to be descended from “Old English,” a common goat breed in Britain in the 18th century, but more current DNA evidence has shown these goats have a unique identity and suggests that they may be distantly related to some South African breeds.
+The goats were once thought to be descended from “Old English,” a common goat breed in Britain in the 18th century, but more current DNA evidence has shown these goats have a unique identity and suggests that they may be distantly related to some South African breeds.
 This discovery is historically consistent as ships often took on African livestock on their trips around the Cape of Good Hope to Australia and New Zealand.

-Arapawas are considered medium-sized goats, with does weighing 60 to 80 pounds and bucks weighing up to 125 pounds.
+Arapawas are considered medium-sized goats, with does weighing 60 to 80 lbs. and bucks weighing up to 125 lbs.
 They have long hair and are predominantly black, brown, and white in varying combinations with many having badger stripes on their faces.
 Does typically give birth to twins with little to no birthing difficulties and possess excellent mothering skills from the start.

 Did you know:

-The Livestock Conservancy is America’s leading organization working to save over 150 heritage breeds from extinction.
-We rely on the support of our members, grants, and donations from the public to raise the $700,000 a year needed to maintain our conservation work with rare breeds of farm animals.
+The Livestock Conservancy is America’s leading organization working to save over 190 heritage breeds from extinction.
+We rely on the support of our members, grants, and donations from the public to raise the $1 million needed each year to maintain our conservation work with rare breeds of farm animals.
 Click here to learn how you can help.